Tseax Cone: Hazards

 The question of whether Tseax Cone formed during one or more distinct eruptive episodes has important implications for future activity and hazard mitigation efforts.
 Renewed activity from Tseax Cone is unlikely if the volcano is monogenetic; this is because monogenetic volcanoes are typically considered to erupt only once and to be short-lived.
 If Tseax Cone is polygenetic, future activity could produce lava flows and potentially block local streams as happened previously.

 Damming of the Nass River by lava flows could negatively affect the salmon fisheries on this river.
 Carbon dioxide emissions from Tseax Cone could pose a threat to local inhabitants due to the gas's ability to replace oxygen in low-lying areas and poorly ventilated structures.
 Another potential hazard relating to future activity from Tseax Cone is the ignition of wildfires by eruptions since the area contains vegetation.

 Human history

 Indigenous peoples

 Tseax Cone is a prominent figure in Nisga'a history and culture due to its association with a natural disaster.
 According to Nisga'a legends, the Tseax Cone eruption caused the deaths of 2,000 people and the destruction of at least three villages on the banks of the Nass River.
-This would make it the deadliest geological disaster in Canada and the second-worst natural disaster in Canadian history by death toll, succeeded only by the 1775 Newfoundland hurricane which caused at least 4,100 fatalities.
+This would make it the deadliest geological disaster in Canada and the second-worst natural disaster in Canadian history by death toll, exceeded only by the 1775 Newfoundland hurricane which caused at least 4,100 fatalities.
 Tseax Cone has therefore been described as the deadliest volcano in Canada.
 The three Nisga'a villages destroyed by the Tseax Cone eruption have been named Lax Ksiluux, Lax Ksiwihlgest and Wii Lax K'abit.
-Early 19th century Nisga'a accounts of the eruption were reported by anthropologist Marius Barbeau in 1935 as follows:
+Early 19th-century Nisga'a accounts of the eruption were reported by anthropologist Marius Barbeau in 1935 as follows: